 Veteran Support Program

-The Veteran Support Program (VSP) helps our veterans' shoulder their difficult and often silent burdens by guiding them to the help and benefits afforded them by the Department of Veterans Affairs (VA), as a result of their service sacrifice to our nation.
-It offers guidance on topics such as veteran and federal employment benefits, and the mental, physical and emotional health resources available through federal, state and local entities.
+The Veteran Support Program (VSP) helps our veterans shoulder their difficult and often silent burdens by guiding them to the help and benefits afforded them by the Department of Veterans Affairs (VA) as a result of their service to our nation.
+It offers guidance on topics such as veteran and federal employment benefits and the mental, physical and emotional health resources available through federal, state and local entities.

 - "Buying Back Time" from your military service

-- The myraid of VA claims and benefit forms
+- The myriad of VA claims and benefit forms

 - Disability claims

 - Counseling support

 For more information, send an email to firstname.lastname@example.org.

 - There are approximately 20 million veterans in the United States